veeral-patel/true-positive/docs/integrations/create_cases_from_email.md

 #### Another email provider

-You can use any other email provider, just as well as Gmail and Outlook -- just find and follow the instructions for setting up forwarding rules for your specific provider.
+You can use any other email provider, not just Gmail and Outlook -- just find and follow the instructions for setting up forwarding rules for your specific provider.

 > Caveat: Your email provider must attach a `X-Forwarded-To` header to emails that it forwards.<br /><br />